How holiday shopping can impact your credit score

 Know your limits

-Credit cards are a convenient way to get your holiday shopping done, but if you get too carried away with your shopping, you might go over your limit.
-This will usually trigger fees, and possibly a higher interest rate from your credit card issuer.
+Credit cards are a convenient way to get your holiday shopping done, but if you get carried away, you exceed your limit.
+This will usually trigger fees and possibly a higher interest rate from your credit card issuer.
 You're also likely to see a notation on your credit report that you've exceeded your credit limit.
 This might influence how future lenders view your ability to manage your debts.

 Watch those debt levels

 Credit cards are meant to be a convenience, not a crutch.
-High debt levels trigger high-interest charges, meaning your debt grows at a rapid clip even when you stop spending.
+High debt levels trigger high-interest charges, meaning your debt grows rapidly even when you stop spending.
 When your debt becomes too large a percentage of your available credit — a ratio known as your "credit utilization" — your credit score may fall.
-Coupled with a higher overall amount of debt, your holiday spending can cause a problem if you don't pay it off rapidly.
+Coupled with a higher overall amount of debt, your holiday spending can cause a problem if you don't pay it off quickly.

 Be responsible with store-brand credit cards

-Signing up for a new credit card while shopping is not necessarily a bad thing, but it can have an effect on your credit score.
+Signing up for a new credit card while shopping is not necessarily a bad thing, but it can influence your credit score.
 Some retailers may try to entice you into signing up for a store-brand card by offering perks, such as a 15 percent discount on your purchase or a $50 statement credit if you open a card that day.
 While these are clear benefits, opening a new credit card can sometimes ding your score a little.
-Opening a new credit account also may shorten the average age of your credit history, which may impact how lenders view your credit history.
+Opening a new credit account may also shorten the average age of your credit history, which may impact how lenders view your credit history.

 Proactive steps